paypal/buttonmanager-sdk-php/samples/IPN/IPN-README.md

 		$result = $ipnMessage->validate();

   Intiating IPN:
-* Make an PayPal API call (eg: BMCreateButton request), setting the NotifyURL field of API request
+* Make an PayPal API call (eg: BMCreateButton request), setting the 'notify_url' button variable of API request
   to the url of deployed IPNLIstener sample(eg:https://example.com/buttonmanager-sdk-sample/IPN/IPNListener.php)
 * You will receive IPN call back from PayPal , which will be logged in to log file in case of IPN sample.
 * See the included sample for more details.